-Junior Michael Kenah launched a sacrifice fly scoring junior Ashton Paige for the winning run in the eighth inning on Sunday as the Lynchburg College baseball team defeated Bridgewater College 2-1 for LC’s first Old Dominion Athletic Conference (ODAC) title since 1990.
+Junior Michael Kenah launched a sacrifice fly scoring junior Ashton Paige for the winning run in the eighth inning on Sunday as the University of Lynchburg baseball team defeated Bridgewater College 2-1 for LC’s first Old Dominion Athletic Conference (ODAC) title since 1990.
 It is the eighth ODAC title for the Hornets, who now earn the conference’s automatic bid to the NCAA Division III Tournament.

 Senior Robert Garrett pitched his second complete game of the tournament.
 He walked just one batter and struck out five, earning the ODAC Tournament Most Outstanding Player award.
 Garrett moves to 8-0 on the season.

 “It’s wonderful to see these kids this excited,” said head coach Percy Abell.
 “To see their emotions, it’s incredible to me.”

 The game proved to be very close, with a combined ten hits from both teams.

 Bridgewater picked up the first run in the game off a RBI-single from Bryan Sanderson in the opening inning, driving in Devon Snow.
 Garrett then picked off Sanderson, ending the frame.

 With BC still leading 1-0 in the bottom of the sixth, junior Ashton Paige led off with a single before advancing to second on a sacrifice bunt from freshman Lincoln Evans.
 Senior Richard Palase then singled moving Paige to third, which was followed by an RBI knock from junior Michael Kenah to tie the game at one.

 The bases were loaded with one out but Bridgewater got two quick outs, ending the threat from the Hornets.